Keyfactor/digicert-certcentral-caplugin/README.md

 This repository contains an AnyGateway CA Connector, which is a plugin to the Keyfactor AnyGateway.
 AnyGateway CA Connectors allow Keyfactor Command to be used for inventory, issuance, and revocation of certificates from a third-party certificate authority.

-## Support for digicert-certcentral-anycagateway
+## Support for digicert-certcentral-caplugin

-digicert-certcentral-anycagateway is open source and community supported, meaning that there is no support guaranteed from Keyfactor Support for these tools.
+digicert-certcentral-caplugin is open source and community supported, meaning that there is no support guaranteed from Keyfactor Support for these tools.

 ###### To report a problem or suggest a new feature, use the **[Issues](../../issues)** tab.
 If you want to contribute actual bug fixes or proposed enhancements, use the **[Pull requests](../../pulls)** tab.